justin-brewer/speed-challenge/README.md

   the current network.
 I originally tried using a CNN on the optic flow data, but with poor results, which makes sense, assuming the correlation between optic flow and velocity are not spatially invariant.
-I also think it would be interesting to try to calculate the optical flow using a CNN (see 2).
+I also think it would be interesting to try to calculate the optical flow using a CNN (2).

 Files:

-save_opflow.py : Dense Optical flow, calculated with OpensCV's implementation
+save_opflow.py :
-                of the Farneback Algorithm: 'cv2.calcOpticalFlowFarneback()'.
+  Dense Optical flow, calculated with OpensCV's implementation of the Farneback Algorithm: 'cv2.calcOpticalFlowFarneback()'.
   It is then shrunk by a factor of 16 with Scipy's Zoom, which uses spline interpolation.
 Then vectorized and saved in a .npy file.

-avg_data.py : Average data over some window size to smooth noise.
-I got the best
+avg_data.py :
-            results with a window size of 5.
+  Average data over some window size to smooth noise.
+I got the best results with a window size of 5.

-c2_one_hot.py : convert speeds to one-hot with a certain precision.
-The original
+c2_one_hot.py :
-              network used a softmax output with cross-entropy loss, but now it uses the softmax layer as a hidden layer, so this is deprecated.
+  Convert speeds to one-hot with a certain precision.
+The original network used a softmax output with cross-entropy loss, but now it uses the softmax layer as a hidden layer, so this is deprecated.

-network.py : Tensorflow model with four hidden layers : 3 x relu + softmax
+network.py :
-            hidden and final layers weights are not learnable (see 1).
+  Tensorflow model with four hidden layers : 3 x relu + softmax hidden and final layers weights are not learnable (1).
   Trains model, then saves it as .ckpt.
-The network still loads one hot labels to arrange the hidden softmax layer, obviously inefficient, will change soon
+The network still loads one hot labels to arrange the hidden softmax layer, obviously inefficient, will change soon.

-load_saved.py : Loads saved models by name, runs them on new data, then saves
+load_saved.py :
-                the model's predictions to a .npy file
+  Loads saved models by name, runs them on new data, then saves the model's predictions to a .npy file

-show_vid.py : Shows videos with speed predictions in m/s and mph.
+show_vid.py :
-              Used for verification purposes only.
+  Shows videos with speed predictions in m/s and mph.

 * Note : lines in files where file names go are marked with '#37'

 Dependencies/tools:
     numpy==1.13.1
     opencv-python==3.3.0.9
     scipy==0.19.1
     tensorflow==1.2.1
     Python 3.6.2

 Sources: